Types of Nonprofits: Everything You Need to Know

 501(e) nonprofit organizations provide cooperative services for two or more hospitals.
 These are typically service organizations which look to support sick patients and their families.
 Most funding comes from donations which are tax exempt.
 Form 1023 must be filed to qualify as a 501(e).

 If you need help filing to be recognized as a nonprofit organization, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.